Constitutional Taxation. A study by Steven Miller.

 The word income in the income tax amendment was meant only to include interest on savings accounts and capital gains of the wealthy.
 Here are proofs that the 16th Amendment was never intended to tax wages:

-• New York Times August 3, 1909 front page.
+• THE STATES THAT RATIFIED THE 16TH AMENDMENT DID NOT INTEND TO TAX WAGES.
+New York Times August 3, 1909 front page.
 Excerpt.
 “The only interruption to his speech was a query by Representative Glover… – who wanted to know if the amendment would affect salaries.”
 If you have the same question, then read the response.
-You may safely ignore the part of the answer that said “unless Congress passed a law including salaries.” because four years later the Senate debates show the intent of Congress, below:
+You may safely ignore the part of the answer that said “unless Congress passed a law including salaries.” because four years later the Senate debates show the intent of Congress, quoted below.

 And the courts agree: